openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

   future.
 Note that producers that generate unbounded programs don't need this in StableHLO.
-* Provide a transformation that converts StableHLO programs to bounded StableHLO programs, if possible.
+* Provide a transformation that converts StableHLO programs to bounded StableHLO programs.
 There is a plan to have such a conversion in MHLO and StableHLO users can utilize that by round tripping to MHLO.
 Details of this are outside the scope of this RFC.

 # Detailed Proposal